The following articles explain Daniel 9:

 Jeremiah’s 70 years – The Daniel 9 prophecy was received soon after Babylon fell.
 Where do we fit the 70 years of Babylonian rule in history?

 Decree to restore and rebuild Jerusalem – The 490 years of Daniel 9 begin with a decree to restore and rebuild Jerusalem.
 Four Persian decrees are considered.
-Cyrus did not restore Jerusalem as national capital.
+Cyrus did not restore Jerusalem as the national capital.
 Darius simply confirmed Cyrus’ edict.
 We have to choose between the two decrees of Artaxerxes.

 Daniel 9: Prayer and Prophecy form a unit Daniel 9 consists of two parts; the prayer by Daniel, and the prophecy which Daniel received even while he was still praying.
 The prayer and prophecy form a unit: Daniel prayed for the covenant promise of covenant renewal.
 The 70 Weeks prophecy confirmed that the covenant will be renewed.